yehaha9876/gitlab/doc/administration/high_availability/database.md

 1. Ensure the node is talking to the current master:

      ```sh
-     gitlab-ctl pgb-console # You will be prompted for PGBOUNCER_PASSWORD
+     sudo gitlab-ctl pgb-console # You will be prompted for PGBOUNCER_PASSWORD
      ```

      If there is an error `psql: ERROR:  Auth failed` after typing in the